openwashdata/fecalcanuga/README.md

 <!-- badges: end -->

-The goal of `fecalcanuga` is to provide data representing 5 months of field work from April - June 2023 (Canada) and January - February 2024 (Uganda) collecting household and commercial wastewater containment data and characterizing physical, chemical and greenhouse gas data for 22 non-sewered sanitation sites on southern Vancouver island and the southern gulf islands in British Columbia, Canada and 19 sites in Kampala, Uganda.
+The goal of `fecalcanuga` is to provide data representing 5 months of field work from April - June 2023 Southern Coastal BC (Canada) and Kampala (Uganda) January - February 2024 collecting household and commercial non-sewered containment data and characterizing physical, chemical and biological data for 22 non-sewered sanitation sites in Southern Coastal British Columbia, Canada and 19 sites in Kampala, Uganda.

 ## Installation